 Sicilian Translator

-We have developed the methods necessary to create a neural machine translator for the Sicilian language.
-We just have to assemble some more parallel text.
+We developed the methods necessary to create a neural machine translator for the Sicilian language.

 During training, a neural machine translator "learns" through a process of trial and error.
 First, it predicts a translation.
 Then it compares its prediction to the correct translation and adjusts the model parameters in the direction that most reduces the errors.

 In other words, it needs to make a lot of mistakes before it begins translating properly.
-And currently, we do not have a dataset large enough for it to make enough mistakes that yield a good translator.
+And only now do we have a dataset just large enough for it to make enough mistakes that yield a good translator.

 Our dataset only has 20,016 pairs of Sicilian-English sentences and 10,649 Sicilian-Italian pairs to learn from.
 For comparison, machine translation models are usually trained on several million pairs.